wilfredmanyara/Ezlikers/README.md

 ### Follower waiting time?

 - If it says you've run out of credit, you can wait 30 minutes to get followers.
-- Every 10 minutes you will get followers if the credits are met.
 - If you run out of credit you can use another new Instagram account.

 ### Why do followers drop?